Mellin Transforms of the Generalized Fractional Integrals and Derivatives: Generalized Fractional Integration and Differentiation

-In the next section we give the major results of this paper, the Mellin transforms \cite{key-15,key-8} of the generalized fractional integrals and derivatives.
+In the next section we give the main results of this paper, the Mellin transforms of the generalized fractional operators.

-\section{Mellin Transforms of generalized fractional operators}
+\section{Mellin Transforms of Generalized Fractional Operators}

-According to Flajolet et al \cite{key-15}, Hjalmar Mellin\footnote{H. Mellin was a Finnish and his advisor was Gosta Mittag-Leffler, a Swedish mathematician.
+According to Flajolet et al. \cite{key-15}, Hjalmar Mellin\footnote{H. Mellin was a Finnish and his adviser was Gosta Mittag-Leffler, a Swedish mathematician.
 Later he also worked with.
-Kurt Weierstrass \cite{key-22}.}(1854-1933) gave his name to the \emph{Mellin transform} that associates to a function $f(x)$ defined over the positive reals the complex function $\mathcal{M}f$ \cite{key-16}.
+Kurt Weierstrass \cite{key-22}.}(1854-1933) gave his name to the \emph{Mellin transform} that associates to a function $f(x)$ defined over the positive reals, the complex function $\mathcal{M}[f]$ \cite{key-16}.
 It is closely related to the \emph{Laplace} and \emph{Fourier} transforms.

 We start by recalling the important properties of the Mellin transform.
 The domain of definition is an open strip, $<a,b>$, say, of complex numbers $s= \sigma + it$ such that $0 \leq a < \sigma < b$.
-Here we adopt the definitions and properties mentioned in \cite{key-15} with some minor modifications to the notations. \begin{dfn}(Mellin transform) Let $f(x)$ be locally Lebesgue integrable over $(0, \infty)$.
+Here we adopt the definitions and properties mentioned in \cite{key-15} with some minor modifications to the notations. \begin{definition}(Mellin transform) Let $f(x)$ be locally Lebesgue integrable over $(0, \infty)$.
 The \emph{Mellin transform} of $f(x)$ is defined by

-The largest open strip $<a, b>$ in which the integral converges is called the \emph{fundamental strip}. \end{dfn} Following theorem will be of great importance in applications. \begin{thm}[\cite{key-15}, Theorem 1] Let $f(x)$ be a function whose transform admits the fundamental strip $<a, b>$.
+The largest open strip $<a, b>$ in which the integral converges is called the \emph{fundamental strip}. \end{definition} Following theorem will be of great importance in applications. \begin{theorem}[(\cite{key-15}, Theorem 1)] Let $f(x)$ be a function whose transform admits the fundamental strip $<a, b>$.
 Let $\rho$ be a nonzero real number, and $\mu$, $\nu$ be positive reals.
 Then,